joshhus/blockchain-sw-25/howto/ibp-console-build-network.md

 * [Deploy a smart contract on the network](/docs/blockchain-sw-25?topic=blockchain-sw-25-ibp-console-smart-contracts#ibp-console-smart-contracts) shows how to write a smart contract and deploy it on a network.

+**Looking for a way to script the deployment of your nodes?** If you are already familiar with the manual process to deploy the components with the console, you can check out the [Ansible playbooks](/docs/blockchain-sw-25?topic=blockchain-sw-25-ansible), a powerful tool for scripting the deployment of components in your blockchain network.